knowsuchagency/promptic/README.md

 `promptic` is a lightweight, decorator-based Python library that simplifies the process of interacting with large language models (LLMs) using `litellm`.
 With `promptic`, you can effortlessly create prompts, handle input arguments, and receive structured outputs from LLMs, all in under 100 lines of code.

-## Features

-- **Decorator-based API**: Easily define prompts using function docstrings and decorate them with `@promptic`.
-- **Argument interpolation**: Automatically interpolate function arguments into the prompt using `{argument_name}` placeholders.
-- **Pydantic model support**: Specify the expected output structure using Pydantic models, and `promptic` will ensure the LLM's response conforms to the defined schema.
-- **Streaming support**: Receive LLM responses in real-time by setting `stream=True` when calling the decorated function.
-- **Simplified LLM interaction**: No need to remember the exact shape of the OpenAPI response object or other LLM-specific details. `promptic` abstracts away the complexities, allowing you to focus on defining prompts and receiving structured outputs.

 ## Installation

 ```bash